Introduction

 Can rustup download the Rust source code?

-The source for Rust's standard library can be obtained by running rustup component add rust-src
+The source for Rust's standard library can be obtained by running rustup component add rust-src.
+It will be downloaded to the <toolchain root>/lib/rustlib/src/rust directory of the current toolchain.

 The source for the compiler and tools must be obtained from the Rust repository or the standalone source tarballs.